cbass2404/wctrl-auto-ab-detent-ratio/README.md

 ```

 Changing aircraft mid-session works too, and so does editing a ratio in the editor while
-DCS is running — it is picked up within a couple of seconds and re-applied to the aircraft
+DCS is running, it is picked up within a couple of seconds and re-applied to the aircraft
 you are already sitting in.

 ---